Obamacare to cut work hours by equivalent of 2 million jobs: CBO

 The CBO report offered some bright spots on the broader fiscal front, saying the U.S. budget deficit would be a smaller than expected $514 billion in the fiscal 2014 year ended September 30.
 That is down from a previous estimate of $560 billion and a fiscal 2013 deficit of $680 billion.

-But sluggish economic growth and stubbornly high unemployment would cause the improvement to be short-lived, it said.
+But it said sluggish economic growth and stubbornly high unemployment would cause the improvement to be short-lived.

-Medicare, the huge government healthcare program for the elderly and disabled that has become a target for deficit hawks in recent years, will continue to grow at a slow rate 1.5 percent per beneficiary over the next decade.
-But as the U.S. population ages, overall Medicare spending will still top $1 trillion in 2024, versus $603 billion this year.

 In a fresh forecast for 2014, the CBO estimated that 6 million people would sign up for private coverage through new health insurance marketplaces, down from an earlier forecast of 7 million.
 But the report predicted that the program would eventually overcome the deficit, signing up 24 million people by 2017.